danielzhong124/web103_finalproject/README.md

 ## Features

-### Register an account

-New users can create an account, create events, RSVP to events, and manage their profile.
+### User registration

+To browse and join local events, users need to create an account with their email.

 [gif goes here]

-### Create an event
+### Event creation

-Form for a user to create a new event, specifying name, description, date, location, category, and max capacity.
+Users can create a new event with a name, description, date, location, and category so others can discover and join it.

 [gif goes here]

-### Browse events
+### Event browsing

-Home page where users can view a list/grid of upcoming events, with filters by category, date, or location.
+Users can view a list of upcoming events to discover things happening near them.

 [gif goes here]

-### [ADDITIONAL FEATURES GO HERE - ADD ALL FEATURES HERE IN THE FORMAT ABOVE; you will check these off and add gifs as you complete them]

-###User Profile
-Profile page where the user can see the events they’re organizing and the events they’ve joined.
+### Category filtering

+Users can filter events by category to quickly find ones that match their interests.

 [gif goes here]

-### Event Detail Page
-Individual page for each event with full information, attendee list, and the option to RSVP/cancel.
+### Keyword search

+Users can search for events by keyword to find a specific event they already have in mind.

 [gif goes here]

-### Delete event
-Users can delete events they have created, removing them from the site.
+### Event details view

+Users can view an event's full details, including time, location, and description, to decide whether to attend.

 [gif goes here]

+### RSVP

-### RSVP to an event
+Users can RSVP to an event to secure their spot and let the organizer know they're coming.

+[gif goes here]

+### RSVP cancellation

+Users can cancel their RSVP to free up their spot if their plans change.

+[gif goes here]

+### Attendee count

-Users can confirm their attendance to an event and see how many other people are attending.
+Users can see how many people are attending an event to gauge its size and popularity before joining.

+[gif goes here]

+### Event editing

+Users can edit the details of an event they created to keep attendees informed with accurate information.

+[gif goes here]

+### Event deletion

+Users can delete an event they created to notify attendees if it's no longer happening.

+[gif goes here]

+### Attendee list

+Users can view the list of attendees for their event to plan accordingly for capacity or supplies.

+[gif goes here]

+### Profile dashboard

+Users can view a profile page showing the events they're organizing and the ones they've RSVP'd to, so they can track their activity in one place.

 [gif goes here]